Shares of the following companies had unusual moves in China trading. Stock symbols are in parentheses as of 3 p.m. close.

 The Shanghai Composite Index, which tracks the bigger of China’s stock exchanges, rose 8 points, or 0.3 percent, to 3,007.04.
 The CSI 300 Index was little changed at 3,295.76.

 China Gezhouba Group Co.
-(600068 CH): The builder of hydropower projects said its parent plans to restructure with units of China State Grid Corp., China Southern Power Grid Co. and China Power Engineering Consulting Group Corp., and form a new company.
-The stock added 0.2 percent to 11.93 yuan on April 18 before suspension.
+(600068 CH), the builder of hydropower projects, jumped 10 percent to 13.12 yuan, the most since Jan.
+31. Gezhouba said its parent company plans to restructure with units of China State Grid Corp., China Southern Power Grid Co. and China Power Engineering Consulting Group Corp., and form a new company.

 ZTE Corp.
-(000063 CH): China’s second-biggest phone-equipment maker said first-quarter profit gained 16 percent from a year earlier to 127.3 million yuan as sales of handsets increased in the U.S. and Europe.
-The stock slipped 2 percent to 28.39 yuan.
+(000063 CH), China’s second-biggest phone-equipment maker, climbed 2.7 percent to 29.15 yuan.
+ZTE said first-quarter profit gained 16 percent from a year earlier to 127.3 million yuan as sales of handsets increased in the U.S. and Europe.